OMA Guidelines Bundle

 Navigation

-13 Body Weight Homeostasis ➤ RMR has genetic variance, mainly via body mass-dependent energy expenditure (i.e., individuals of male gender, increased height, increased muscle, younger age and obesity typically have higher RMR).
-An increase in fat free mass may not only increase RMR, but may also increase hunger, which influences the nutritional aspect of energy balance.
-Beyond RMR, other common contributors to variances in energy expenditure include NEAT, physical exercise, and thermogenesis of food.
-Finally, metabolic rate (MR) can be affected by climate (hotter environment increases MR to cool the body; colder environment increases MR through non-shivering thermogenesis to warm the body).
-Energy Expenditure: Components Overall In individuals with moderate physical inactivity, components of total energy expenditure: • 70% resting MR • 20% physical activity • 10% diet-induced thermogenesis With the exception of individuals engaged in physical exercise outside typical study populations, the coefficient of variation in humans regarding energy expenditure a : • Resting MR = 10% • Physical exercise = 2% • Diet-induced thermogenesis = 20% b a NEAT also contributes to variances in energ y expenditure. b Whole foods generally generate higher diet-induced thermogenesis than ultra-processed food.
+13 Body Weight Homeostasis ➤ Mainly via body mass-dependent energy expenditure ➤ Individuals of male gender, increased height, increased muscle, younger age, and/or obesity typically have higher metabolic rate (MR). ➤ An increase in fat free mass may not only increase metabolic rate, but may also increase hunger, which influences the nutritional aspect of energy balance. ➤ Metabolic rate can be affected by climate (hotter environment increases metabolic rate to cool the body; colder environment increases metabolic rate through non-shivering thermogenesis to warm the body). ➤ Beyond RMR, other common contributors to variances in energy expenditure include NEAT, physical activity, and thermogenesis of food.
+Energy Expenditure: Components Overall In individuals with light physical inactivity, components of total energy expenditure: • 70% resting MR • 20% physical activity • 10% diet-induced thermogenesis In studies with purposefully sedentary behavior a , the coefficient of variation for energy expenditure components are: • Resting MR = 5–10% • Physical exercise = 2% • Diet-induced thermogenesis = 20% b a NEAT also contributes to variances in energ y expenditure. b Whole foods generally generate higher diet-induced thermogenesis than ultra-processed food.

 Articles in this issue